llavvy-design/About-Me/README.md

 - 📡 Future hardware / IoT integration
 - 📈 Data-driven collection management

+### Why it matters

+This project gave me experience thinking about software from both a **technical and product perspective** — translating user support problems into simple digital workflows.

 ### 🧪 Current State

 This project is **not presented as a completed smart-waste platform**.

 It is an early prototype and exploration of a larger system concept.
-The project represents an area I may continue developing as I learn more about IoT, data, intelligent systems, and distributed technologies.
+The project represents an area I may continue developing as I learn more about IoT, data, intelligent systems and distributed technologies.

 ### 🧰 Current Technology